MateErdei/esg.linuxep.linux-mono-repo/base/aws-runner/README.md

 -----

-Tips for running tests manually:
+## Tips for running tests manually:

-Comment out the the line bash /opt/sspl/testAndSendResults.sh (and below) in the User data section of platform you are running in the sspl-system.template file so that the machine is not turned off before you can ssh onto it
+Remove the following lines from the `UserData` section of the platform.json you are running so that the machine is not turned off before you can ssh onto it:
+- `"bash /opt/sspl/testAndSendResults.sh ", {"Ref": "StackName"}, " @ARGSGOHERE@ >> /tmp/cloudFormationInit.log 2>&1\n",`
+- `"echo 'Finished.' >> /tmp/cloudFormationInit.log\n"`
+- `"aws s3 cp /tmp/cloudFormationInit.log s3://sspl-testbucket/test-results/", { "Ref": "StackName" }, "/$HOSTNAME-cloudFormationInit.log\n",`
+- `"poweroff\n"`

+Run `run_tests_in_aws.sh` with the following arguments:
+1. STACK - To prevent tarring up the test inputs for each run you can specify this so TEST_TAR doesn't change
+2. SKIP_GATHER - Once the inputs have been tarred up once, this will skip the gather and simply copy over the local copy
+3. Arg to determine which platform(s) - RUNSOME, RUNONE

+Once on the machine:
+1. `tail -f /tmp/cloudFormationInit.log` to ensure the machine is setup correctly
+2. `cd /opt/sspl`
-use test.sh to run without shutting down the machine and sending results afterwards.
+3. Now you can run `test.sh` to run without shutting down the machine and sending results afterwards.
 This script takes regular robot arguments: e.g. -t <testname> -i <tag> -s <suite>

+If you are unable to connect to the AWS machine via SSH replace the `NetworkInterfaces` section of the json with:
+`"SecurityGroupIds": ["sg-09bb5dbd7eb4ec5fb"],`